alexly/redis_nginx_module/README.md

 Response will be sent to the client only after the completion of an "asynchronous" operation.
 Redis Server processes requests in a single thread.
-Operation is fully atomistic and should not be performed more than 100-500 ms.
+Operation is fully atomic and should not be performed more than 300 ms.
 For maximum performance scripts.
-And other operaion don't have to run for a long time.
+And other operaion don't have to run for a long time Lua Scripts.

 Lua Script example: